Drazden/Drazden.github.io/_pages/ThroughTheValleys.md

 * Optionally, if you would like nicer distant LOD at a very high performance cost, enable *all* of the mods underneath the LOD separator.
 Seriously, this will cause stutters.
 * Optionally, enable "Draz Tweaks" under Final Steps for my personal tweaks.
 Currently it only increases the amount you can carry.
 * You are now go for launch!
 The game will always be launched using Oblivion.exe from within MO2.
 Ignore the OBSE executables!
+* Read that again!
+Launch the game from Oblivion.exe from within MO2!
+* A third time! ***LAUNCH THE GAME FROM OBLIVION.EXE FROM WITHIN MO2.
+DO NOT LAUNCH OBSE!***

 ## Mods to Get Familiar With